keu/docs/astro/deploy-code.md

 ### Deploy process before DAG deploys are enabled

-When you deploy code to Astro, the Astro CLI builds your entire Astro project into a Docker image.
+When you deploy code to Astro, the Astro CLI builds your Astro project into a Docker image.
 This includes system-level dependencies, Python-level dependencies, DAGs, and your `Dockerfile`.
-It does not include any of the metadata associated with your local Airflow environment, including task history and Airflow connections or variables that were set locally.
+It does not include files that are for local development only, such as `.env` and `airflow_settings.yaml`, or any of the metadata associated with your local Airflow environment, including task history, Airflow connections, and variables.
 This Docker image is then pushed to all containers running Airflow on Astro.

 ```mermaid
 flowchart BT;